nicoaws/dncs-lab/README.md

 # VLANs
 To achieve the task, we must configure Host-A and Host-B as virtual LANs.
 This means that we must split the switch's broadcast domain because Host-A and Host-B would be in the same collision domain.
 In this way, even if the two subnets are phisically linked, they become virtually separated.
-This can be done adding 2 tagged ports to the switch and telling router-1 to add interfaces enp0s8.1 and enp0s8.2 respectively referred to tag 1 and tag 2.
+This can be done by adding 2 tagged ports to the switch and telling router-1 to add interfaces enp0s8.1 and enp0s8.2 respectively referred to tag 1 and tag 2.

 | VLAN |tag|
 |------|---|